How many students get a job in tech

 7 students are employed.

-46% of students work in IT
+46% of students work in tech of all enrolled students

 (1 student (Pavel E.) was transferred to the next group by decision of the Academic Council due to special circumstances).